-Going through their ingredients the “spicy” comes from the shichimi togarashi which is not spicy unless you are Japanese or the most ethnic food in your pantry is Wonder Bread.
+Going through One Culture Foods Spicy Noodle ingredients, the “spicy” comes from the shichimi togarashi which is not spicy unless you are Japanese or the most ethnic food in your pantry is Wonder Bread.

 I just posted that One Culture foods is the only legit instant noodle brand, but are they actually selling you ramen noodles after I just hyped them?
 Well, I’ll let you decide:

 - Noodle ingredients: Wheat flour, water, tapioca starch, salt, wheat gluten, lactic acid.